Clinical Education | Clinical Clerkships - PCOM South Georgia

 • Demonstrate effective communication skills at all levels of patient care.

-Students will complete clerkships at training sites including hospitals as well as regional and community medical centers.
+Training sites include hospitals as well as regional and community medical centers.
 Additionally, clerkships are offered at sites ranging from private practices to urban and rural health centers.

 The PCOM Office of Clinical Education, along with faculty and hospital administrators, will determine the clerkships provided at each site and the number of students assigned.
 Flexibility regarding assigned clerkships is limited.
 Students should consult their clerkship manual for change submission deadlines and other requirements.